HappyMaxxx/SpendSense/README.md

 > **Note**: On Linux, you may need `sudo` depending on your Docker setup.
 On Windows, use Docker Desktop and run the command in PowerShell or CMD.

 The application will be available at: [http://localhost:8000](http://localhost:8000).
+The Flower dashboard for monitoring Celery tasks will be available at: [http://localhost:5555](http://localhost:5555).

 ## 🛑 Stopping and Cleaning Up